caltechlibrary/newt/generator_explained.md

 // FIXME: Needs to be rewritten given code changes and evolution of AST.

-Newt comes with a code generator as part of the `newt` command.
-It uses the Newt YAML file to render Postgres SQL, PostgREST configuration and Mustache templates suitable to bootstrap your Newt based project.
+Newt comes with a code generator.
+It is part of the `newt` command.
+It uses the Newt YAML file to render Postgres SQL, PostgREST configuration and Handlebar templates suitable to bootstrap your Newt based project.
 How does it do this?
 What are the assumptions?

 The Newt code generator works primarily with the "models" property in your Newt YAML file.

-Our minimal useful application should be able to do five things - Create, Read, Update, Delete and List (abbr: CRUD-L) the objects you are modeling.
+Our minimal useful application should be able to do five things - Create, Read, Update, Delete and List (abbr: CRUD-L) for objects you are modeling.
 It needs to offer these actions for each model defined in our project.
-The second Newt prototype assumes each model is independent but multiple objects may be needed in your application.
-If you need to combine models (not unusual) then you will need to enhance the generated SQL or templates to support integration.
+The Newt assumes each model is independent but multiple objects may be defined in your application.
+If you need to combine models (not unusual) then you will need to enhance the generated SQL, routes and templates to better support that type of integration.
 For now let us focus on the basics.

-In the Newt philosophy we model our data and manage our data in the database.
-For us this means Postgres.
-By combining Postgres and PostgREST we create a JSON API based on what we've modeled and managed in our database.
-Our middleware, the stages in our pipelines, do not need to know anything about SQL.
-They don't ever touch it.
-This gives us a clean break from SQL and the rest of our system.
-It avoids the burden of doing the cognitive shifts when implementing middleware.
-This is a result of Postgres plus PostgREST automatically giving a JSON API.
-PostgREST is really clever.
-Once we have a JSON API or JSON data source to interactive the middle can focus on using that in conjunction with a rendering engine.
-In Newt's case the rendering engine supports the Mustache template language.
-The Newt development tool, `newt`, knows how PostgREST and Postgres need to be setup.
-It knows what is the minimum SQL that needs to be generated to support our CRUD-L operations.
-It can update the routes in the Newt YAML file to support simple data pipelines that talk to PostgREST and run the results through the Mustache template engine.
-The generator in `newt` is responsibly for generating a PostgREST configuration file called "postgrest.conf", a SQL file called "setup.sql" and a SQL file called "models.sql" that you can run in Postgres to configure and manage your model's data.
-The generator also generates a half dozen or so Mustache templates for rendering the HTML of your web application that match the routes for performing the CRUD-L operations.
+The Newt philosophy is to model data in YAML and then mangage the data via data management system.
+It presumes the data management system provides a JSON API for interacting with it.
+In Newt this is referred to as a "JSON data source".
+What is a data management system?
+Typical this will be a JSON friendly database combined with a JSON API.
+Newt provides code generation for Postgres (the database) plus PostgREST (the JSON API).
+The code generation includes setting up a simple configuration file, generating SQL to define tables, schema as well as SQL functions.
+The result can be used to bring up an instance of Postgres+PostgREST for your project.

+Newt also supports using Dataset+datasetd as a primary JSON data source.
+Dataset can store JSON documents in a pairtree, in MySQL, Postgres or SQLite3 database.
+Newt's Dataset+datasetd support assumes you're using SQLite3 as your storage format.

+Newt code generation can accomplish the following tasks

+1. generate the basic configuration files needed for your JSON data source
+2. Provide any additioan SQL or data langauge files needed to implement CRUD-L opperations for your models
+3. Configure (wire up) the routes and templates mapping in your Newt YAML file
+4. Generate Handlebar templates for the created routes in your Newt YAML file
+5. Generate TypeScript middleware suitable for Deno to validate you pipeline inputs

-## Bringing up Postgres+PostgREST and Newt Mustache
+## Bringing up Postgres+PostgREST and the Newt Template Engine

 Postgres and PostgREST provide us with a JSON API that can be used in a Newt router pipeline.
 Following the Newt philosophy data modeling and management happen in the database.
 That is done via the SQL language which the Newt generator can produce.
 After the database is setup in Postgres with the scheme, tables, functions and views needed for basic CRUD-L operations you can generate a compatible PostgREST configuration file.
 Here's the steps what the generated code does based on the models defined in a Newt YAML file.